UKG Modern Experience Vision

 The ProjecT

-One of the company’s largest design initiative in years, this high-profile, high-impact project is for one of five strategic priorities set by the new executive team: to deliver modern experiences with a new UX across the product suite.
+One of the company’s largest design initiatives in years, this high-profile, high-impact project is for one of five strategic priorities set by the new executive team: to deliver modern experiences with a new UX across the product suite.

 The Problem (DIscover & Define)